-In addition to my academic work, I am a writer for the International Institute for Sustainable Development’s Earth Negotations Bulletin, and as such contribute to reporting on various international environmental conferences (such as the United Nations Ocean Conference, the Conferences of the Parties of the United Nations Framework Convention on Climate Change or the meetings of the Montreal Protocol on protecting the ozone layer).
+In addition to my academic work, I am a writer for the International Institute for Sustainable Development’s Earth Negotations Bulletin, and as such contribute to reporting on various international environmental conferences (such as on climate change, oceans, or biodiversity).

 I have an international academic education and hold Masters Degrees in Environment & Resource Management (VU Amsterdam, Netherlands), International Relations (Sciences Po Aix, France) and Applied Political Sciences (University of Freiburg, Germany).
 I further gained professional experience at different governance levels in the field of environmental policy: at the German Development Agency GIZ, the United Nations Secretariat for Convention on Biological Diversity, and the German Federal Ministry for the Environment.